HaoranLv/nlp_transformer/docs/source/training.rst

 Preparing the datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. raw:: html

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/_BZearw7f0w" title="YouTube video player"
-   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
-   picture-in-picture" allowfullscreen></iframe>

-We will use the `🤗 Datasets <https://github.com/huggingface/datasets/>`__ library to download and preprocess the IMDB datasets.
+We will use the `🤗 Datasets <https:/github.com/huggingface/datasets/>`__ library to download and preprocess the IMDB datasets.
 We will go over this part pretty quickly.
 Since the focus of this tutorial is on training, you should refer to the 🤗 Datasets `documentation <https://huggingface.co/docs/datasets/>`__ or the :doc:`preprocessing` tutorial for more information.